Countries that Have Adopted WCAG Standards [MAP]

 - India has enacted a mandatory policy that requires government agencies to meet WCAG 2.0 Level A criteria.

-- Isreal’s non-discrimination law requires public and private sector entities to meet WCAG 2.0 Level AA standards.
+- Israel’s non-discrimination law requires public and private sector entities to meet WCAG 2.0 Level AA standards.

 - Japan’s JIS X 8341 is based on WCAG 2.0 criteria and is required for all local and central government websites.
 Commercial websites can voluntarily comply.